Tuesday, September 1, 2015

 Wm.
 E. Blair, (City Marshal)

-The Capture of the robbers was affected by Messrs, Wm.
-E. Blair, (City Marshal), Wm.
+The Capture of the robbers was effected by Messrs.
+Wm.
+E. Blair (City Marshal), Wm.
 Barks, Wm.
 Joiner and W. E. Warson.
-The robbers had stopped for dinner, and were about unhitching their horse near the residence of Esq.
+The robbers had stopped for dinner and were about unhitching their horse near the residence of Esq.
 Petty pool, a few miles below Gravelly Springs.

 They offered little resistance, but expressed much surprise as Mr. Blair and others rode up, and the Marshal demanded their surrender.
 A search of their persons discovered nothing, but on examining the buggy, the pin of a breastpin was observed sticking through the lining of the buggy top.

-The party immediately went “up stairs,” in the language of one of the gallant men, and found there eight watches, and handful of breastpins.
-On opening a drummer’s four satchel, which was in the buggy, files, saws, and other burglarious instruments were found, amongst which was a murderous slung shot.
+The party immediately went "upstairs," in the language of one of the gallant men, and found there eight watches and a handful of breastpins.
+On opening a drummer's four satchels, which were in the buggy, files, saws, and other burglarious instruments were found, amongst which was a murderous slung shot.

 Sheriff and Tom Clark